-The following goal, objectives and policies for capital improvement provide strategic planning for the financing and construction of improvements identified as part of the Capital Improvements Data and Analysis document.

-The data collected for this plan element and analysis of this data, contained in the County's Data and Analysis document, are not part of this plan element, but serve to provide a foundation and basis for the formulation of this portion of the Comprehensive Plan.
+The following goal, objectives and policies for capital improvements provide strategic planning for the financing and construction of improvements identified in the Data and Analysis document.
+The data collected for this plan element and its analysis, contained in the County's Data and Analysis document, are not part of this plan element but provide a basis for its formulation.

-This element is not intended to be a capital improvement program for the County and therefore, considers only those public facilities which are planned for under the requirements of Chapter 163, Florida Statutes, Part II in effect upon adoption of this Comprehensive Plan.
+This element is not a complete capital improvement program for the County because it considers only those public facilities which are planned for under the requirements of Chapter 163, Florida Statutes, Part II. as amended.